What Is Developmental Psychology?

 What is developmental psychology, and why is it worth studying?
 Dr. Brian Tilley, Associate Professor of Psychology at National University, defines psychology as “The study of humanity.”
 Developmental psychology takes this simple but eloquent definition and pushes the boundaries of our understanding by applying it to the entire spectrum of the human story.
 So, in reality, it’s the study of all of us and all our experiences as humans.

 As an academic discipline, developmental psychology focuses on the major transitions in human life, all the way from fetal development through to death, taking into account the physical, cognitive, social, and emotional domains in which we all exist.
-This all sounds rather complicated — much like humanity itself.
-So, taking our cue from Dr. Tilly and attempting to describe the subject in layman’s terms, we can say that developmental psychology is simply the study of how and why human beings change over the course of their lives — from the cradle (and even before in the womb) to the grave.
+This all sounds rather complicated; much like humanity itself.

 Developmental Psychology Online Courses

 As a student in National University’s developmental psychology class online, you will study the core concepts of developmental psychology.
-You will analyze and discuss the strengths, and the weaknesses of the major theories of lifespan development, as well as learn about the impact of biological and genetic influences, such as ethnicity, and gender, alongside other cultural factors, on physical growth, cognition, and behavior.
-You will then assess how current research supports and critiques these theories.
+You will analyze and discuss the strengths, and the weaknesses of the major theories of lifespan development.
+You will also learn about the impact of biological and genetic influences, such as ethnicity, and gender, alongside other cultural factors, on physical growth, cognition, and behavior.
+Then, students assess how current research supports and critiques these theories.

-Significant areas of study in the National program include:
+Significant areas of study in the National University program include:

 • Nature versus nurture: Seeks to understand how our genetic inheritance (our nature) interacts with our experiences (how we are nurtured) to influence our development throughout life.